 The vicar was William Mompesson (1639-1709), but a former vicar Thomas Stanley, who had been ejected in 1662, still lived locally.
 Putting theological differences aside and rejecting a natural desire to flee to safety, the two men decided to put the entire village into quarantine.
 No-one was allowed to leave or enter until the pestilence had passed, which took more than a year.
 When it was all over, some 270 people had died leaving about 80 survivors, but Derbyshire had been saved.
 Miraculously Mompesson and Stanley both survived, but Mompesson's wife Catherine was among the victims.
 All gatherings of people were discouraged, so many burials took place in fields near the victims' homes rather than in the churchyard.
 Scattered headstones around the village can still be seen.
 Services in the church itself were suspended but open-air preaching took place on a grassy knoll known as Cucklet Church, in Flax Butts, just south of the village.

-Today the whole village is a virtual theme park to the heroism of its forbears and attracts a steady stream of visitors.
+Today the whole village is a virtual shrine to the heroism of its forbears and attracts a steady stream of visitors.
 Despite its tragedy, this is not a sombre or depressing place.
 At St Lawrence's Church (S32 5QH), large display panels tell the story in full and there are facsimiles of the parish registers recording the deaths in each month of the epidemic.
-After the initial outbreak, the mortality rate fell during the winter, but increased to a peak in July and August of 1666.
-In the sanctuary is William Mompesson's chair, rescued from a second-hand shop in Liverpool, and a brass plaque on the north wall, put up in 1866, marks the 200th anniversary of the village's ordeal.
+After the initial outbreak, the mortality rate fell during the winter of 1665/66, but increased to a peak in July and August of 1666.
+In the sanctuary is William Mompesson's chair, rescued from a second-hand shop in Liverpool, and a brass plaque on the north wall, put up in 1866, marks the two hundredth anniversary of the village's ordeal.